 Tomorrow it will rain and I'll consider resubscribing to Netflix.

-Tonight, it cool and dry and the streets are quiet as I walk home.
+Tonight, it is cool and dry, and the streets are quiet as I walk home.
 But it is nearly two, after all.
 In the middle of the week.

 I get home and wash my hands.
 Stay up a few more hours, long enough to read the new day's news from the East Coast papers.
 Long enough for a friend back East to wake up and respond to my text from earlier in the evening about Tom Hanks.
 We have somewhat of a running joke about people named Tom.
 Her dad's name is Tom.